Why an AV Technology POC is a Good idea?

 What is a POC?
 Well it should be first made clear that a POC is not a Trial site or Pilot.
 A POC is exactly what it says it is in its name.
 It is a proof to test a particular technology or solution, which appears to make sense on paper.
 A POC is generally a small investment and has specific goals and objectives that are to be tested.
 If the POC is deemed successful then the next step would be a larger investment in a Trial site or Pilot.

 When should a POC be considered, and how long should it last?
-A POC is not always required for every planned AV technology investment.
+A POC is not always required for every planned Audio Visual technology investment.
 However, when a large rollout or implementation is being planned we would always recommend that some time be taken to conduct a POC of between 2-4 weeks depending on the type of AV technology being considered, and how many people need to trial and provide feedback.

 I have found that some of the stronger reasons for conducting a POC of AV technology solutions include: